 What is augmented reality…

 The technology was first developed in 1968 by Ivan Sutherland, who created a full-fledged augmented reality system for Harvard University.
 After a stint of popularity, augmented reality faded away from mainstream attention, finding a home with NASA and other agencies of the U.S. government.
 Part of the reason augmented reality was so poorly received was because of the lack of computer hardware that could support the technology.

-With the advent of mobile technology, such as smart phones and tablets, augmented reality is seeing more attention than it ever has in the past.
-Today’s smart phones are capable of handling the high demands of augmented reality, thus application developers are devoting more attention to the technology.
+With the advent of mobile technology, such as smart phones and tablets, virtual reality is seeing more attention than it ever has in the past.
+Today’s smart phones are capable of handling the high demands of the technology, thus application developers are devoting more attention to it all together and what it can bring to the table.
 The vast majority of these applications are for entertainment, but some also have practical purposes.

-Companies like Sony, Nintendo, and Microsoft are developing augmented reality systems for next generation game platforms and titles.
+Companies like Sony, Nintendo, and Microsoft are developing these systems for next generation game platforms and titles.
 Nintendo’s Wii U, for instance, boasts of augmented reality technology in its controller, allowing gamers to interact games in a more dynamic fashion.
 Both Sony and Microsoft are working to build augmented reality into their new consoles, as well, the PlayStation 4 and the Xbox 720, respectively.

-The company is part of the reason augmented reality is getting so much attention today.
+The company is part of the reason the technology is getting so much attention today.
 In early 2012, Google unveiled Project Glass, an effort to build augmented reality eyewear.
 Google had hopes that Project Glass would help bring augmented reality into the mainstream, but the technology has proven difficult to work with.
 Several other companies, Microsoft included, are now working on similar projects that could cast Project Glass into obscurity.

 As computer technology becomes more advanced, augmented reality is expected to play a major role in many of these industries.
 The technology has already won the hearts of many consumers around t he world, a trend that is expected to continue well into the future.